kmontenero/data-docs/raw_data_collection_event_types/MBON_cruises/README.md

 ## chlorophyll
 In the box.com cruise main folder with name like `{year}_{month}_WS_abs.xlsx`.
+AOML partners note that they also take chl a samples at every station on every cruise, analyze the samples upon returning to the lab, and have updated continuous data on this parameter.

 # Ship Info
 Most cruises are done on the R/V Walton Smith, two cruises used R/V Savannah, and one cruise used the R/V Weatherbird II.